|

 Conch

-Shell: Dumped throughout levels are
+Shell: Scattered throughout levels are

 conch shells that can be carried to instantly